 How to find how many memory slots are in a computer

-When add or upgrading memory in a computer, you need to know how many memory slots are available, to make sure you purchase and add the correct memory chips.
-Review the sections below to determine the number of memory slots in your computer.
+When a user wants to add or upgrade memory (RAM) in a computer, they need to know how many memory slots are available.
+The following section will help you to determine the number of memory slots in your computer, as well as how many are currently being used.

 Examine the motherboard

 Most computer motherboards have two, three, or four memory slots.
-Some higher-end motherboards have as many as six, or possibly even eight memory slots.
-The number of memory slots available for upgrading memory can be determined by inspecting them inside the computer.
-In the above picture, this computer has no memory module installed in any of the slots.
+Some higher-end motherboards have as many as eight.
+The motherboard in the picture above has no memory modules installed in any of its three slots.

-If your computer has no memory slots available and you want to upgrade your memory, you must remove the old computer memory before the new memory can be installed.
+If your computer has no memory slots available and you want to upgrade, you must remove and replace some of the existing memory.

 - See our memory definition for further information and related links.